RKGman/plasmaforce/docs/proposal.md

 - A rendering library such as `Phaser.js` or `Easel.js`

 #### Layout / UI
-PlasmaForce is a vertical shooter.
+PlasmaPulse is a vertical shooter.
 The canvas element will be centered on the page, and instructions with controls will be on the left side of the canvas element.

 #### Timeline